MCMicS/jenkins-control-plugin/README.md

 Download this plugin from your IDE or [from the plugin website](http://plugins.jetbrains.com/plugin/6110).

 ## Configuration steps
-* Click on the **Jenkins Settings** button located on the upper toolbar (or you can also open IntelliJ Settings Screen and select the Jenkins Control Plugin option).
+* Click on the **Jenkins Settings** button located on the upper toolbar (or you can also open IntelliJ Settings Screen and select the Jenkins Control Plugin section).
-* Enter your Jenkins Server URL (e.g: https://ci.jenkins.io/).
+* Enter your Jenkins Server URL (e.g: https://ci.jenkins.io/) in **Servers**.
 * If Security is enabled on the server, you have to provide credentials.
-Enter your username and the password.
-The password will be stored in Intellij Password Manager.
+Enter your username and the API Token.
+The API Token will be stored in Intellij Password Manager.
 It could ask you a Master password.
-* If CSRF (Cross Site Request Forgery Prevention) is enabled on the server, then
   * Since Jenkins 2.176 it is recommended to use an API token to authenticate the plugin:
      1. Go to user setting: `_jenkins_url_/user/_username_/configure`
      2. Add New API Token (recommended new one specifically for Jenkins Plugin)
-     3. Use this newly added API Token as your Password, no need to specify Crump Data.
+     3. Use this newly added API Token
-   * For older Jenkins version (<2.176) you have to provide your crumb data.
-To get the value, you will have to open the following URL in your browser `_jenkins_url_/crumbIssuer/api/xml?tree=crumb`.
-Just copy and paste the crumb value in the field.
-Please note for the authentication case, you have to run the crumb URL after login.
 * To make sure that all parameters are correct, you can click on the **Test Connection** button.
 A feedback message will appear.

 ![Connection succeeded](doc/images/Configuration-Success.png?raw=true)